jaysylvester/citizen/README.md

 STUFF TO ADD
-- new controller config for CORS, forms, etc.
-- options to specify keepAliveTimeout, maxHeadersCount, requestTimeout, timeout in both http and https
-- replace /type/direct with /direct/true
-- server options (same as Node http options): keepAliveTimeout, maxHeadersCount, requestTimeout, timeout
+- http/https server options (same as Node options): keepAliveTimeout, maxHeadersCount, requestTimeout, timeout
-- header directive is now headers
+- reserved words

 TODO
 - If a controller doesn't have a view, don't throw an error.
 Log a warning.
 Setting the view directive to false shouldn't be required.